matthias-reis/carda-gatsby/content/articles/2021/07/mal-mmar.md

 language: en
 languageLink: /2021/07/malaemmar-interview/
 ---
-**Today, I have a tremendous post-rock sensation for you: After mentioning their current album "Mazza", which I deeply adore and keep on listening to from day one on, the post-rock band from Barcelona agreed to an interview!**
+**Today, I have a huge post-music sensation for you: After mentioning their current album "Mazza", which I deeply adore and keep on listening to from day one on, the post-rock band from Barcelona agreed to an interview!**

 I talked to founder Xavi Forné (you may also know him as the person behind Error!
 Design) about their music, the current situation and Malämmar's plans for the future.